 'Stranger Things' Season 4 Recap: Episode 9 Easter Eggs and Ending Explained

-In the season finale of Stranger Things 4 volume 2, Eleven and the Hawkins crew gather their weapons -- flamethrowers, pizza and Metallica -- to face Vecna.
+In the season finale of Stranger Things 4 volume 2, Eleven and the Hawkins crew gather their weapons -- flamethrowers, pizza and Eddie shredding Metallica.
 (Spoilers!)

 More in www.cnet.com